Antarctica, South Georgia & Falkland Islands

 On Antarctica, all human activity is subject to the whims of Mother Nature.
 While we will make every possible effort to maximise opportunities for exploration off the vessel, the safety of our guests and crew is our top priority.
 We therefore ask all our guests to join the expedition spirit and be flexible - harsh weather offers the opportunity to expand your knowledge of Antarctica with lectures from our expert Expedition Team, or to enjoy the superlative comfort of our vessels, be it wine-tasting, relaxing in the hot tubs, or recharging with a relaxing massage in our Polar Spa.

-Day 8-13: South Georgia
+Day 10 to 13: South Georgia

-Day 16-17: Port Stanley and Falkland Islands
+Day 16 and 17: Stanley and the Falkland Islands

-Day 18: At Sea
+Day 18: At Sea towards South America

 Day 19: Disembarkation in Ushuaia